 Because the Vulnerable Road User charge is a 12-point Class 1 Misdemeanor Criminal Traffic Offense, a driver is subject to a mandatory driver’s license suspension and up to 1 year in jail.

-If you’ve been charged with Vulnerable Road User it’s important to have experienced counsel on your side to defend against this very serious charge.
-Mr. Robbins has experience in defending against the Vulnerable Road User charge.
-Contact Attorney Robbins today to discuss your case: 303-355-5148.
+If you’ve been charged with violating Colorado’s Vulnerable Road User law it’s critical to have experienced counsel on your side to defend against this very serious charge.
+Colorado Vulnerable Road User Attorney Monte Robbins has experience in defending against the Vulnerable Road User charge.
+Contact Colorado Vulnerable Road User Lawyer Monte Robbins today to discuss your case: 303-355-5148.